Should I Appeal or File a New Social Security Disability Claim?

 Contact Our Licensed Attorneys Today

-The disability attorneys of Phillips Disability are ready to assist you with your claim.
+The disability attorneys of Dayes Law Firm PC are ready to assist you with your claim.
 We will guide you through the appeals process and explain if we think it is in your best interest to file a new claim.

 Request a free, no obligation consultation today.
 There are no upfront fees and we are only paid if we recover compensation for you.